Department of Labor Logo United States Department of Labor

 Note: Data are preliminary.
 Dashes indicate data not applicable or available.
 Covered employment and wages include workers covered by Unemployment Insurance (UI) and Unemployment Compensation for Federal Employees (UCFE) programs.

 Table 2.
-Covered establishments, employment, and wages in the United States and all counties in Oklahoma, first quarter 2025
+Covered establishments, employment, and wages in the United States and all counties in Oklahoma, fourth quarter 2025

 United States (2)